Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

-However, as shown by Bogomolnaia and Moulin (2001), the converse of Lemma 2 does not hold; that is, an assignment may fail to be OE even if all pure assignments in its support are efficient (and thus OE).
-In relation to this, we show that the ETE reassignment of an OE assignment may fail to be OE.
+Contrary to Lemma 2, Bogomolnaia and Moulin (2001) show that, even in the simple-constraint case, an assignment may fail to be OE although all pure assignments in its support are OE.
+Nevertheless, as shown below, while the ETE reassignment of an OE assignment need not be OE in general, it is always OE in the simple-constraint case.

+\begin{proposition} In the simple-constraint case, the ETE reassignment of an OE assignment is also OE. \end{proposition}

+This result follows from Theorem 1 in Okumura (2026b), which builds on Proposition 5 of Kesten and \"{U}nver (2015).
+Okumura (2026b) considers a model in which object types, called schools in his terminology, have priority orders over agents, called students in his terminology, and shows that the ETE reassignment of a constrained efficient deterministic assignment is an ex ante stable lottery that is not ordinally dominated by any other ex ante stable lottery.
+The simple-constraint case corresponds to the special case of his model in which all priority relations are completely indifferent.
+In this case, every feasible assignment is ex ante stable, and constrained efficiency coincides with ordinal efficiency.
+Hence, the ETE reassignment of any OE assignment is also OE.

+However, in general, the ETE reassignment of an OE assignment may fail to be OE.
+We provide the following example.